-Some transactions can become quite complex.
-With clearing accounts, you can create transactions that prove you have posted the amounts correctly.
+Some transactions are complex.
+With clearing accounts, you can process transactions that prove you have posted the amounts correctly.
 In addition, clearing accounts provide a means of posting transactions or balances to accounts that normally do not allow direct posting.